microsoft/playwright/docs/src/running-tests-csharp.md

 dotnet test -- Playwright.BrowserName=webkit
 ```

-To specify multiple browsers to run your tests on, use the `--project` flag multiple times followed by the name of each browser.

 To run your test on multiple browsers or configurations, you need to invoke the `dotnet test` command multiple times.
 There you can then either specify the `BROWSER` environment variable or set the `Playwright.BrowserName` via the runsettings file:

 ```bash